JamesMcMahon/spring-boot-demo-restclient/CONVENTIONS.md

 - The goal of this codebase is to be a demo of the differences between RestClient and RestTemplate.
 Focus on straightforward, well-documented code.
 Avoid complexity not related to the main demo topic.
+- Focus on RestClient and RestTemplate best practices, search for reference documentation if needed.
 - Prefer terse comments that focus on the why of what we are doing.
 Focus on the Spring ecosystem and how it works.
 When appropriate, link to external documentation.
 - Use English for comments